edwardsp/Azure-OnDemand/apps/clustercomposer/README.md

 # Azure Cluster Composer OOD Application #

-Experimental RoR scaffold application to configure & deploy clusters with azhpc and register them with OnDemand.
+Experimental RoR scaffold+mock-up application to configure & deploy clusters with azhpc and register them with OnDemand.

 ## Setup Instructions ##

-For now this is provided as a user application - you'll need to enable <a href="https://osc.github.io/ood-documentation/master/app-development.html">App Development</a> in your OOD deployment, then git clone this repo into /share/home/hpcuser and create an ondemand/dev folder with a softlink as follows:
+Cluster Composer is provided as a user application - you'll need to enable <a href="https://osc.github.io/ood-documentation/master/app-development.html">App Development</a> in your OOD deployment, then git clone this repo into /share/home/hpcuser and create an ondemand/dev folder with a softlink as follows:

 ```
 [hpcuser@ood ~]$ cd /share/home/hpcuser/ondemand/dev